0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

 ## Step 2: Edit the `app/page.tsx` file:

-Add the following code to the `app/page.tsx` file:
+Add the following code to the `app/page.tsx` file.
+This code defines the main page of our web application:

 ```tsx
 "use client";